Jambur: Form and evolution

 Traditionally, a jambur is a raised platform structure, topped with a roof in the distinctive shape of the traditional house of Karo people.
 This complex wooden roof employs impressive king posts inside the roof, and outward sloping gable topped with buffalo horns, covered in thatch made of ijuk.

-The shape of a jambur and its function as a gathering place is very similar with the geriten.
+The shape of a jambur and its function as a gathering place is very similar to the geriten.
 The difference is that a geriten is always an ossuary structure, and relatively smaller in size compared with a jambur.

 With modernity, the structure of a jambur evolved.
 Raised wooden platform is not preferred anymore due to its high cost of maintenance.
 In many Karo villages, hardened concrete floor is now used instead of wooden platform.
 The roof form however still follows the traditional Karo architecture, mainly to maintain the Karo identity.
 In large cities e.g. Medan, any kind of buildings that is used as multipurpose hall are now known as jambur.